FlaviusHouk/CBS/Readme.md

 # C Build System

 This is a tool for automation of build procedure for C projects.
 It aims to be lightweight and fast.
-With the minimum of third party dependencies it tries to provide full support for different kinds of projects with a single XML-definition.
+With the minimum of third party dependencies(mainly GLib) it tries to provide full support for different kinds of projects with a single XML-definition.
 It is inspired by MS dotnet projects and build tools.
+You can look at our [roadmap](https://github.com/FlaviusHouk/CBS/blob/master/Documentation/Roadmap.md) to find information about plans and future releases.

 ## Compiling

 Before compiling makefile should be edited and some setting for cbs executable should be provided.
 To link dynamic library rpath should be provided, so add following parameters in compiler call for Main build target(without quotes): "-Wl,-rpath=/path/to/folder/with/libcbs -L/path/to/folder/with/libcbs".

-To compile current version of build system its better to use build script build.sh.
-It deletes previously compiled binaries and uses automake for build.
-In future it will be replaced by CBS.

 ## Usage

-For the 0.0.2 version there is a few supported basic commands.
+For the 0.0.3 version there is a few supported basic commands.

 ### Create

 Can be called by

 ```
-cbs --create projName
+cbs --create projName [templateName]
 ```

-When project folder initialized a few folders (src, include and scripts) are created.
-If folder already containing such folder, they will not be overridden.
-All files in src folders automatically will be added to project as source files.
+When project is created in a base folder, a few subfolders (src,include and scripts) are created.
+If base folder already contains any of such folders, they won't be overridden.
+All files in src folders automatically will be added to project as source files(with extension check).
 Project definition is stored in file called projName.
-It is XML file with UTF-8 encoding that might be edited in any text editor.
+It is XML file with UTF-8 encoding that might be edited in any text editor. templateName is a name of template to use for new project.
+It's optional parameter.
+There are four types of project.
+You can look at them [CBSTemplates repo](https://github.com/FlaviusHouk/CBSTempates).

 ### Add source files